 A bit mild in comparison to the above, but if you thought Barbara would be a suitable love interest for Gordon, you certainly weren't anymore after she cheats on him with Montoya.
 Now, Montoya isn't being deliberately malicious to Gordon by making out with Barbara at this point, but after this, Gordon really gives up on her.
 She only gets worse from there, even going so far as to try to groom two preteen girls into femmes fatales (no wonder Catwoman started her adult career on the wrong side of the tracks).
 Then she really does cross the MEH in the first season finale when we learn that she, not the Ogre, murdered her parents, and right after revealing this to Leslie, she attacks and tries to murder her.

-Theo Galavan is one of the richest also when it comes to potential ME Hs.
-He has Zaardon die in order to spring free the maniacs and kills a few guards as well.
+Theo Galavan has so many to choose from...
+He has Zaardon die in order to spring free the Maniax! and kills a few guards as well.
 Then he orchestrates all of their atrocities like the dock workers murders, the schoolbuses attempted immolation, the GCPD's massacre and Jerome's little show.
 Afterwards he blackmails the Penguin into killing the other political candidates for him.
 On top of that it turns out that his ultimate plan is to kill Bruce an innocent boy.
 Finally he kills the Penguin's mother.
 Above everything else, it is this of course that the Penguin brings up to convince Gordon he can't be trusted, and when the Penguin says that about someone...

 Things really started going downhill for Nygma morally speaking after he kills Kristin Kringle.
 Rather than confessing that it was an accident, he chops up her body and buries it in the woods and murders a hunter that stumbles on to him digging the grave.
 If all of that wasn't bad enough, he's definitely past the MEH the instant he murders Officer Pinkney as part of an ultimately successful campaign to frame Jim Gordon for his murder and distract everyone from Nygma's own crimes, committing two atrocities for the price of one.
 Lee Thompkins, by the way, miscarried in direct connection to the aftermath.